aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Mon Aug  3 08:18:10 2026
+Last update: Tue Aug  4 07:29:06 2026

 ### Let's play! 🎮